ember-learn/guides-source/guides/release/reference/accessibility-guide.md

 </body>
 ```

 > Note: To learn more about landmark roles and how to use them: [https://www.w3.org/WAI/PF/aria/roles#landmark_roles](https://www.w3.org/WAI/PF/aria/roles#landmark_roles).
 Still need more help?
 Visit the #topic-a11y channel in [Ember chat](https://emberjs.com/community/).

+### Ember Application vs role="application"

+An important thing to note in this section is this: "application" in Ember development and "application" in landmark roles have two _very_ different meanings.

+The TL;DR?
+Don't use `role="application"` until you have done your research and know exactly how it is to be used correctly (if at all).
+There are very few use cases where the role of application is appropriate.

+Read more about it: [https://a11yproject.com/posts/how-to-use-application-role/](https://a11yproject.com/posts/how-to-use-application-role/)

 ## Basic Guidelines for Accessibility